 See our selection of homestays in India.

 Although we tend to hunt out characterful hotels to enhance your travel experience and be in keeping with the country itself, sometimes a more mainstream hotel is used.
-We might suggest a more mainstream hotel for various reasons which we would always discuss with you, but often the location dictates, or it might be good value for shorter stays.
+We might suggest a one of these properties for various reasons, which we would always discuss with you, but often the location dictates, or it might be good value for shorter stays.
 For example, in somewhere like Agra, boutique hotels are few and far between – so as you often only stay for 1 night, we recommend a good value mainstream hotel.
 A mainstream hotel might also provide facilities such as a pool, that could be essential to you.